massgravel/massgrave.dev/docs/intro.md

 ## Download / How to use it?
 ### Method 1 - PowerShell (Recommended)

--   Right-click on the Windows start menu and select PowerShell or Terminal (Not CMD).
+-   Open Powershell (Not CMD).
+To do that, right-click on the start menu and select PowerShell or Terminal.
 -   Copy and paste the code below and press enter
 ```
 irm https://get.activated.win | iex